The Verb in Continuous Present Tense

-In continuous present tense, verb shows that the action is going on and not completed at the time of speaking.
+In the continuous present tense, the verb shows that the action is going on and not completed at the time of speaking.
 As the action in this sentence is not completed it is called imperfect.
-And as it is in progress we can also call it as progressive present tense.
-It means, this tense refers to action that is currently in progress and not complete.
+And as it is in progress we can also call it progressive present tense.
+It means this tense refers to an action that is currently in progress and not complete.

 In these sentences, the auxiliary verb- ‘is’ /’am’/ ‘are’ is used with the present participle.